tuandnvn/learn-to-perform/README.md

 ## Try it

 You can try the python notebook at [slide_around_demo](demo/slide_around_demo.ipynb).
 This notebook demonstrate the difficulty in learning a complex temporal action like *Slide Around* by just observing positive demonstrations of the action.

-The python notebook at [slide_around_demo_with_feedback](demo/slide_around_demo_with_feedback.ipynb).
-This notebook loads 30 different setups with generated demonstrations from the first method, and it also loades 30 scores given by two annotators.
-It then retrained the learning model, and perform the action with better result.